 Implications of climate change and climate policy for urban and regional governance

 A second strand of my research focuses on the implications of climate change and climate policy for urban and regional governance.
 I am particularly interested in the impact of the carbon calculus on policy and investment decisions.
 This formed the basis of a recent British Academy funded project on ‘Carbon value change and policy choices in local governance’.

 My teaching seeks to promote (and provoke) critical debate about the processes and outcomes of decision-making.
 Emphasis is placed on helping students develop an appreciation of the full implications of policy choices and the possibility for alternatives.
 The intention is to equip graduates with the skills, knowledge and understanding to make a difference in their future careers.
 An important part of this approach is to create space for discussion and debate through workshops, seminars and student presentations and my modules have been designed to allow the latest ideas to be brought directly into teaching.
 In 2007 I was awarded a University of Sheffield Senate Award for innovation in interdisciplinary teaching.

 I am Primary Supervisor for the following PhD students:

-- Rachael Bust, Safeguarding mineral resources as national assets: a contemporary exploration
+- Rachel Bust, Safeguarding mineral resources as national assets: a contemporary exploration

 - Farah Haji Mustafa, Tourism planning: “Building Marvel” as the main urban tourism product in attracting visitors

-I welcome applications for PhD research on topics related to my main research interests, including: planning for climate change; low-carbon policy; the relationship between planning and economic development; growth management and sustainable development; art worlds and the business of contemporary art; heritage politics and conservation policy.
+I welcome applications for PhD research on topics related to my main research interests, including: planning for climate change; low-carbon policy; the relationship between planning and economic development; growth management and sustainable development.

 - Taylor Buck N & While A (2017) Competitive urbanism and the limits to smart city innovation: The UK Future Cities initiative.
 Urban Studies.
 View this article in White Rose Research Online